-~80% gravel, long 14km+ gravel climb to Beaver lake, pristine ridge-top lakes and forest service roads; and one of the most challenging and rewarding gravel descents back into Coldstream/Vernon.
-This route unlocks the Thompson Plateau and King Edward Forest Service Road area for those wanting to discover the full riding potential along the ridgetop.
+~80% gravel with a long 14km+ gravel climb to Beaver lake.
+Pristine ridge-top lakes and forest service roads; and one of the most challenging and rewarding gravel descents back into Coldstream/Vernon.
+This route unlocks the Thompson Plateau and King Edward Forest Service Road area for those wanting to discover the full potential along the ridge.

 Points of Interest